Finite Automata Encoding Piecewise Polynomials

-\subsection{FA--Presented Structures}
+\subsection{FA--presented structures}

 In this subsection we introduce the notion of a FA--presented structure and recall Theorem \ref{fa_presentable_structures_theorem} from the field of FA--presentable structures.
-This theorem is an important ingredient to be used in the subsequent sections \ref{regular_hierarchical_mesh_section} and \ref{regular_hierarchical_splines_section}.
+This theorem is a key ingredient to be used in Sections \ref{regular_hierarchical_mesh_section} and \ref{regular_hierarchical_splines_section}.
 The pioneering work linking decidability of the first order theory and finite automata is due to Hodgson \cite{Hodgson83}.
-But the systematic study of FA--presentable structures was initiated independently by Khoussainov and Nerode \cite{KhoussainovNerode95} and Blumensath and Gr\"{a}del \cite{BlumensathGradel04}.
+The systematic study of FA--presentable structures was initiated by Khoussainov and Nerode \cite{KhoussainovNerode95} and, independently, by Blumensath and Gr\"{a}del \cite{BlumensathGradel04}.

 We first recall the notion of a FA--presented structure as it is defined in \cite{KhoussainovNerode95}.
 Let $\mathcal{A} = \left(A; R_1^{m_1},\dots,R_s^{m_s}, f_1 ^{n_1}, \dots, f_r ^{n_r}, c_1,\dots, c_t\right) $ be a structure, where $A \subseteq \Sigma^*$ for some alphabet $\Sigma^*$, $R_i^{m_i} \subseteq A^{m_i}$ are $m_i$--ary relations for $i=1,\dots,s$, $f_j ^{n_j} : A^{n_j} \rightarrow A$ are $n_j$--ary functions for $j=1,\dots,r$, and $c_k$ are constants for $k=1,\dots,t$.
 The structure $\mathcal{A}$ is said to be FA--presented if $A$ is regular, the relations $R_i^{m_i}$ and the functions $f_j ^{n_j}$ are FA--recognizable for all $i=1,\dots,s$ and $j=1,\dots,r$.
 A structure is said to be FA--presentable if it is isomorphic to a FA--presented structure.